Stop motion: 21st century

 The BBC commissioned thirteen episodes of stop frame animated Summerton Mill in 2004 as inserts into their flagship pre-school program, Tikkabilla.
 Created and produced by Pete Bryden and Ed Cookson, the series was then given its own slot on BBC1 and BBC2 and has been broadcast extensively around the world.

-Other notable stop-motion feature films released since 2000 include Fantastic Mr. Fox (2009), $9.99 (2009), Hell and Back (2015), Anomalisa (2015), Isle of Dogs (2018), Alien Xmas (2020), Henry Selick's Wendell & Wild (2022) and Guillermo del Toro's Pinocchio (2022).
+Other notable stop-motion feature films released since 2000 include Fantastic Mr. Fox (2009), Coraline (2009), $9.99 (2009), Hell and Back (2015), Anomalisa (2015), Isle of Dogs (2018), Alien Xmas (2020), Wendell & Wild (2022), and Guillermo del Toro's Pinocchio (2022).

 In 2003, the pilot film for the series Curucuru and Friends, produced by Korean studio Ffango Entertoyment is greenlighted into a children's animated series in 2004 after an approval with the Gyeonggi Digital Contents Agency.
 It was aired in KBS1 on November 24, 2006, and won the 13th Korean Animation Awards in 2007 for Best Animation.
 Ffango Entertoyment also worked with Frontier Works in Japan to produce the 2010 film remake of Cheburashka.

 Since 2005, Robot Chicken has mostly utilized stop-motion animation, using custom made action figures and other toys as principal characters.

-Since 2009, Laika, the stop motion successor to Will Vinton Studios, has released six feature films, which have collectively grossed over $400 million: Coraline (2009), ParaNorman (2012), The Boxtrolls (2014), Kubo and the Two Strings (2016), Missing Link (2019) and Wildwood (2026).
+Since 2009, Laika, the stop motion successor to Will Vinton Studios, has released six feature films, which have collectively grossed over $400 million: Coraline (2009), ParaNorman (2012), The Boxtrolls (2014), Kubo and the Two Strings (2016), Missing Link (2019), and Wildwood (2026).

 Directors like Tim Burton and Wes Anderson are still using stop-motion animation in some of their live action films.

 In 2019 and 2020, cinematographer Jeffrey Gardner won back-to-back Daytime Creative Arts Emmy Awards for Outstanding Cinematography on the stop-motion series Tumble Leaf (Amazon Studios), marking one of the rare instances where a director of photography has been recognized for work in stop-motion television.
 While stop-motion histories often highlight animators and directors, Gardner’s awards underscore the vital role of cinematography in the medium, where lighting, lenses, and miniature set design create the show’s distinctive visual storytelling.

 In November 2024, Disney released Mickey & Minnie's Christmas Carols, a series of five stop motion shorts featuring Mickey, Minnie, Donald, Daisy, Goofy and Pluto.